 EMIS Insights, our proprietary research arm, provides comprehensive industry reports for Russia.
 Our network of locally based industry experts supplies analysis exclusive to EMIS customers.

 Each report contains in-depth analysis of the sector’s importance for the Russia’s economy, detailed statistics and infographics.
 The report’s contents include executive summary, sector and subsector overviews, competitive and regulatory environment, as well as thorough company profiles of the top market players.

 The automotive industry in Russia has a relatively small share in the country’s economy and employment.
-The sector generated just 0.3% of Russia’s gross value added (GVA) in 2016 and provided employment to 578,300 people, or less ...View more details
+The sector generates less than 1% of Russia’s gross domestic product (GDP) and provides employment to about 600,000 people, or less ...View more details

 Russia is a major producer and exporter of oil and natural gas.
 According to BP, the country holds the world’s largest proven natural gas reserves (18.1% of the total) and ranks sixth in terms of crude oil reserves (6.4% of the total).
 The ...View more details